arielchuri/autozinefier/croak.md

-**Berserker**: When facing a threat and rolling the maximum value on the berserker die, the barbarian goes berserk until their are no reachable enemies or he/she burns 2 points of intelligence.
-A berserk barbarian adds their level to their armor class.
-The barbarian gains an additional action die -1d on the dice chain from their current lowest action die.
+**Berserker**: When facing a threat and rolling the maximum value on the berserker die, the barbarian goes berserk until their are no reachable enemies or they burns 2 points of intelligence.
+A berserk barbarian adds their Fort save to their armor class.
+The barbarian gains an additional action die -1d on the dice chain from their highest action die.
 This action may be used during the current round.

 Going berserk imposes the following additional modifiers to saving